-The over-riding characteristic of Andorran banks that attracts foreign depositors and investors, apart from the absence of taxes, is secrecy.
+The overriding characteristic of Andorran banks that attracts foreign depositors and investors, apart from the absence of taxes, is secrecy.
 Numbered accounts, made available only to top-quality clients, are said to be known only to 'the customer, the banker and God'.
 General accounts, also secret under the law, are highly protected as well.

-The Andorran Penal Code includes specific provisions against disclosure of details of a bank account to anyone, including the authorities.
+The Andorran penal code includes specific provisions against disclosure of details of a bank account to anyone, including the authorities.
 Only a court order (judge's warrant) can force disclosure.

-In response to international concern over money-laundering, Andorra introduced the 'Law of Protection of Banking Secrecy and of Prevention of Laundering of Money or of Assets Deriving from Crime' in 1995.
-This law requires financial institutions to report any suspicious money movements to the INAF; and the INAF is then entitled to pass on such information to foreign countries if an Andorran judge orders it.
+In response to international concern over money laundering, Andorra introduced the Law of Protection of Banking Secrecy and of Prevention of Laundering of Money or of Assets Deriving from Crime in 1995.
+This law requires financial institutions to report any suspicious money movements to the INAF.
+Additionally, the INAF is then entitled to pass on such information to foreign countries if an Andorran judge orders it.
 However, this will only be done if there is prima facie evidence of a crime (which in Andorra definitely does not include tax avoidance or evasion), and even then is only permitted to countries which have banking secrecy laws, thus excluding, for instance, the UK and the US.
 In most circumstances, the effect of the law is to strengthen secrecy, not weaken it.

 The Law is quite explicit about wanting to balance the attack on money-laundering on the one hand against the need to preserve banking secrecy on the other.
-Article One reads: 'The present law has as its object the protection of banking secrecy and the prevention of the laundering of money or assets deriving from drug trafficking and other criminal activities'.
+Article 1 reads: “The present law has as its object the protection of banking secrecy and the prevention of the laundering of money or assets deriving from drug trafficking and other criminal activities”.

-The Law defines money-laundering (and offences against banking secrecy) in terms of the existing Penal Code: this provision clearly excludes tax matters from the ambit of the Law.
+The Law defines money laundering (and offences against banking secrecy) in terms of the existing Penal Code: this provision clearly excludes tax matters from the ambit of the Law.

-The Law permits disclosure only in the context of judicial proceedings and in response to an Order from a 'Batlle' (Andorran court).
+The Law imposes 'know-your-customer' rules on financial institutions and intermediaries ('fiduciaries').
+It only permits disclosure in the context of judicial proceedings and in response to an order from a batlle (Andorran court).

-The Law doesn't just impose a passive duty on financial institutions and intermediaries; there is a positive requirement to report what appear to be suspicious transactions (preferably in advance) to the duty Batlle.
-The Batlle then either takes appropriate action, or authorises the transaction; the financial authorities are kept informed in either case.
-The Law specifically prohibits any person who is reporting a suspect transaction from giving any information about it to the subject of the suspicions, or to any third party.
+The Law doesn't just impose a passive duty on financial institutions and intermediaries; there is a positive requirement to report what appear to be suspicious transactions (preferably in advance) to the duty batlle.
+The batlle then either takes appropriate action, or authorises the transaction; the financial authorities are kept informed in either case.
+The law specifically prohibits any person who is reporting a suspect transaction from giving any information about it to the subject of the suspicions, or to any third party.

-- Minor infractions are punished with a fine of up to EUR1,000;
+- Minor infractions are punished with a fine of up to €1,000;

-- Serious infractions receive up to six months' suspension and a fine of up to EUR12,000;
+- Serious infractions receive up to six months' suspension and a fine of up to €12,000;

-- Very serious infractions receive suspension up to 3 years, or permanent suspension, and a fine of up to EUR250,000.
+- Very serious infractions receive suspension up to 3 years, or permanent suspension and a fine of up to €250,000.

 The Penal Code provides imprisonment up to four years for malicious infraction of the privacy law, and seven years if done for gain.

-The governing council of the UPB consists of two financial officials who are appointed by the Minister of Finance, a judge nominated by the Consell Superior de Justícia, and two police officers who are appointed by the Minister of the Interior.
+The governing council of the FIU consists of two financial officials who are appointed by the Minister of Finance, a judge nominated by the Consell Superior de Justícia, and two police officers who are appointed by the Minister of the Interior.